sftpplus/sftpplus-docs/src/doc_source/configuration-auth/google-identity.rst

 This allows using Google accounts to authenticate in SFTPPlus as administrators or file transfer accounts.

+Google accounts that want to access SFTPPlus need to be member in at least one **security label group**.
+To improve security and avoid accidentally giving access to SFTPPlus, users that are member of *mailing groups* are not accepted by SFTPPlus.

 To integrate SFTPPlus with a Google account, you need to set the Google Cloud API details in SFTPPlus.
 Google Identity is part of the Google Cloud service.